jarrodmillman/pose-stats/description.md

 We envision an Open Source Ecosystem for Statistics in Python that coordinates, provides a community of practice, and acts as a gathering place for statisticians and researchers that want to disseminate their work in Python.
 To create such an ecosystem requires narrowing our focus to an example that will provide the necessary practical learning opportunity.
-For this purpose, we have identified YAGLM (henceforth: the product): a library for generalized statistical models (GLM) in Python.
+For this purpose, we have identified YAGLM \cite{carmichael2021yaglm}: a library for generalized statistical models (GLM) in Python.

-Using YAGLM as a proof-of-concept, we will investigate the typical challenges of bringing an existing package, developed by researchers, into the Python software ecosystem.
+Using YAGLM as a pilot project, we will investigate the typical challenges of bringing an existing package, developed by researchers, into the Python software ecosystem.
 We will build a community of statisticians and researchers that give input on what an ideal GLM implementation should look like in Python.
 This same community could eventually help explore the wider statistical space.
 We will connect with existing OSEs (of which several exist in scientific Python), to learn more about successful governance, social, and technical practices.